mufkuw/m-paperless/docs/development.md

 ## Localization

-Paperless-ngx is available in many different languages.
-Since Paperless-ngx consists both of a Django application and an AngularJS front end, both these parts have to be translated separately.
+M-Paperless is available in many different languages.
+Since M-Paperless consists both of a Django application and an AngularJS front end, both these parts have to be translated separately.